 Biking is a fun and effective way to work out.
-But if you want to lose weight while you do it, you’ll need to implement a few specific tips.
+But if you want to lose weight while cycling, you’ll need to implement a few specific tips.
 By structuring your biking workouts properly, you’re more likely to see results and reach your goal!

 Is cycling a good way to lose weight?